georgemirandajr/georgemirandajr/Tutorials/Create a Custom Project Template.md

-## Custom Project Folders
-I am going to write a function that will create a directory with all the sub-directories needed for a data analysis project.

 ## Motivation
 All data analysts work on the same thing: data.
 However, the way we organize that work varies based on individual preferences, work environments, and experience.
 When I start a big project, I need to have a predictable framework that makes it quick and easy to start working while keeping my code streamlined.

+## Custom Project Folders
+I am going to write a function that will create a directory with all the sub-directories needed for a data analysis project.

 ## My Custom Project Folder
 My projects need to have the following sub-directories:
 - `/data` to keep any input data for my code.
 This can be static reference files or manually updated spreadsheets, etc.  Bascially, any data that feeds into my analysis.
-- `/output` to store output files (e.g., .csv, .xlsx, .txt, .docx, .pptx, .pdf).
+- `/output` to store output files (e.g., .csv, .rds, .xlsx, .txt, .docx, .pptx, .pdf).
 These are datasets that I can share with my boss or external parties.
 - `/code` to store the various R files needed for the analysis, including a global.R file to call the other scripts in this folder.
 - `/utils` to store log.txt files, .bat, or helper files.
 Not always needed, but they'll go here when needed.
 - `/www` to store images such as logos or css files to style reports that utilize the output data.